usnistgov/OSCAL/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you followed the guidelines in our [Contributing](https://github.com/usnistgov/OSCAL/blob/master/CONTRIBUTING.md) document?
 - [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/usnistgov/OSCAL/pulls) for the same update/change?
 - [ ] Have you squashed any non-relevant commits and commit messages? \[[instructions](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)\]
+- [ ] Do all automated CI/CD checks pass?

 ### Changes to Core Features:

 - [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
 - [ ] Have you written new tests for your core changes, as applicable?
 - [ ] Have you included examples of how to use your new feature(s)?
+- [ ] Have you updated all [OSCAL website](https://pages.nist.gov/OSCAL) and readme documentation affected by the changes you made?
+Changes to the OSCAL website can be made in the docs/content directory of your branch.